-Lydia Allaby is an Associate in the Commercial Litigation team.
+Lydia Allaby is a Managing Associate in the Commercial Litigation team.
 She has experience advising on complex multijurisdictional English court proceedings, as well as disputes across a range of other subject matters including regulatory investigations, crisis management, civil fraud and public law.
 She has advised clients across a number of sectors, including financial services, technology, real estate and transport.

 Lydia holds a particular interest in human rights strategic litigation, and has spent time working at and with various human rights NGOs including REDRESS, ILGA-Europe and the European Council for Refugees and Exiles, bringing strategic litigation against governments in both the European Court of Human Rights and the African Commission on Human and Peoples' Rights.

 - Acting for the Government of Nigeria in High Court proceedings challenging a $10 billion arbitral award in favour of a BVI company arising from a failed gas deal, on the basis that the underlying contract and the award itself were procured through fraud and corruption.